NonlinearFruit/ultimate-tic-tac-toe/README.md

 ## Plan

 - Bot that uses a minimax via some heuristic
-- Bot that does a monte-carlo tree search
 - Try catch around the long parse
 - cli flags to decide:
      - human v human